Probing orbits of stellar mass objects deep in galactic nuclei with quasi-periodic eruptions: Summary and discussion

 For the SMO settling down to a low-eccentricity orbit around the central SMBH, Kozai-Lidov oscillations driven by a third body must be quenched, e.g., by the apsidal precession of the SMO.
 The quench condition that the precession period is shorter than the Kozai-Lidov oscillation period $P_{\rm pre} < P_{\rm K-L}$ has been derived as \cite{Blaes2002} \be \frac{a_3^3}{a^3} > \frac{3 m_3 a (1-e_3^2)^{3/2}}{4 M_\bullet^2 (1-e^2)^{3/2}}\ , \ee where $m_3, a_3$ and $e_3$ are the mass, the semi-major axis and the orbital eccentricity of the third body.
 For the EMRI system in GSN 069 with $a=\mathcal{O}(10^2) M_\bullet$, the above condition is guaranteed as long as $m_3 \lesssim M_\bullet$ (and of course $a_3 > a$).
 As shown in Ref.~\cite{Liu2015}, the maximum orbital eccentricity that could be excited turns out to be $e_{\rm max} \approx \sqrt{P_{\rm pre}/P_{\rm K-L}} \ll 1$ assuming an initial circular orbit and a stellar mass third object $m_3 \lesssim 10^2 M_\odot$.
 Therefore Kozai-Lidov oscillations are not expected to drive the SMO off the low-eccentricity orbit.

 To summarize, the low-eccentricity EMRI with semi-major axis $a=\mathcal{O}(10^2) M_\bullet$ (Eq.~\ref{eq:obt_pars}) in GSN 069 seems unlikely to be from the loss-cone channel or the Hills mechanism, and is consistent with the wet EMRI channel prediction.
+In Fig.~\ref{fig:cartoon}, we tentatively display the whole history of GSN 069 EMRI formation in a previous AGN phase and the on-going QPEs from EMRI and TDE disk collisions.